Regular or decaf. White wine or red. Chocolate or vanilla.

 Choices abound.
 Some are inconsequential—the whim of the moment.
 Others matter, like your choice of health care provider.
 I’d like to make the case that, although you may be well past childbearing years, you haven’t outgrown being a woman.
 Ergo, you still have very unique and specific needs that are best served by a specialist with training and experience in all things feminine.

-Most gynecologists see an abrupt migration of their older patients to internal medicine or family practice providers. “…between ages 45 and 55, you start to see a very sharp decline in the number of encounters between women and their ob/gyn--and a mirror-image rise in visits to internal medicine,” says Dr. Michael Zinaman, director of reproductive endocrinology at Loyola University Medical Center in this article.
+Most gynecologists see an abrupt migration of their older patients to internal medicine or family practice providers. “…between ages 45 and 55, you start to see a very sharp decline in the number of encounters between women and their ob/gyn--and a mirror-image rise in visits to internal medicine,” says Dr. Michael Zinaman, director of reproductive endocrinology at Loyola University Medical Center.

 Not for one moment am I suggesting that this is a bad thing.
 General practitioners take a broad and thorough approach to patient care.
 In a typical exam on an older woman, an internist would screen for diabetes, colon and other common cancers, osteoporosis, high blood pressure and cholesterol, anemia and other blood disorders—basically, the whole enchilada.
 Since heart disease is the #1 killer for women, it’s a good idea to have this type of broad screening every year.